kmui2/jekyll-now/_posts/2018-2-5-Activating_Theatre.md

 ## Activation Theatre

-- We made a scenario where the teacher has a favorite student
+- We made a scenario where the teacher has a favorite student Sun Woo
 - Ezad attempted to speak with Sun but didn't work
 - Adrina attempted to make the same excuse as her classmate but was rejected
 - Hansika spoke with the teacher with dedication with evidence and hwo much she care about doing well in school